copdips/copdips.github.io/_posts/2018/2018-05-26-grep-like-powershell-colorful-select-string.md

 ---

 {% include toc title="Table of content" %}

+Update 2019-12-28: It's very exciting to see that **since [Powershell 7](https://github.com/PowerShell/PowerShell/pull/8963), the Select-String has highlighting (internal name: emphasis) by default**.
+It uses similar way (index, length) to find and highlight the matches.
+The emphasis uses negative colors based on your PowerShell background and text colors.
+To [disable the emphasis](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-string?view=powershell-7), use the `-NoEmphasis` switch. **So I highly recommend everyone to switch to Powershell 7 ([RC is supported by Microsoft](https://devblogs.microsoft.com/powershell/announcing-the-powershell-7-0-release-candidate/))**, it has also many other new powerful features.

+The original post before the Emphasis has been introduced in Powershell 7:

 > [Select-String](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-string?view=powershell-6) in Powershell is a very powerful cmdlet to search a string or a pattern in input or files.
 It's very much like the famous command-line [grep](https://www.gnu.org/savannah-checkouts/gnu/grep/manual/grep.html) in Unix.
 But from my personal point of view, it's a little bit pity that Select-String doesn't highlight the matching patterns, so I will show you in this post how to make it possible (more or less) with Select-ColorString.